 All the Fullness of God

-and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
-(ESV)
+19and to know the love of Christ which surpasses knowledge, that you may be filled to all the fullness of God.

 About Dr. Martyn Lloyd-Jones